Garrafao/phitag/frontend/data/guides/explained-annotation-task-lexsub.md

 ---
-id: 'explained-annotation-task-lexsub'
+id: 'explained-annotation-task-textfree'
-title: 'Explained: Annotation Task - Lexical Substitution (LEXSUB)'
+title: 'Explained: Annotation Task - Text Free Substitution'
 priority: 20
-description: 'Explanation of the Lexical Substitution (LEXSUB) Annotation Task.'
+description: 'Explanation of the Text Free Substitution Annotation Task.'
 ---

-# Lexical Substitution (LEXSUB) Annotation Task
+# Text Free Subsitution Annotation Task

-In the LEXSUB annotation task, annotators are presented a series of sentences, each containing a target lemma.
+In the Text Free Subsitution annotation task, annotators are presented a series of sentences, each containing a target lemma.
 Users are asked to provide a synonym to replace the target lemma in the context of the sentence in which it appears.
 The substitute word should preserve the meaning of the target as closely as possible.

 ## Data Format

 ### Usage File

-Please provide uses.tsv files in the general format outlined in the [Supported Tasks](/guides/supported-tasks) guide.
+Please provide uses.tsv files in the general format outlined in the [Supported Tasks](/guide/supported-tasks) guide.

 ### Instance File
 The instance file is a tab-separated file with the following columns: